JoshDavies/movie-database/README.md

 > npm start
 ```
 ### API Key
-First, you will need to claim a free API from [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction) in order to populate the app.
+To populate the app, you will first need to claim a free API from [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction).
 Once you have your unique key, create a ```.env``` file at the top level of the project.
-the key must be named ```REACT_APP_API_KEY=```
+the key must be assigned to ```REACT_APP_API_KEY=```
 - I have listed this file to be ignored by git to avoid it being uploaded to GitHub.
-Secret keys should not be stored on GitHub.
+Secret keys should not be stored on GitHub (even private repositories).
-- Please be aware when deploying a front end app that the key will still be visable in the build files and in the console network tab when deployed.
+- Please be aware when deploying a front end app that the key will still be visible in the build files and in the console network tab when deployed.
 There is no way to securely store a secret API key in the frontend.

 -----------
 ## Project Review

-TBC
+I found the MobX syntax changes easy to adjust to and built stores to keep the JS logic separate from the React code (separation of concerns).

+I used 2 third-party component libraries, adding custom styling to fit the layout and theme of the app.
+Using a library speeds up development and the components are well tested by the community.
+However, it increases the project's dependencies and footprint.
+It can also be difficult to customize or add features to them.
+I prefer creating my own components to ensure compatibility, code visibility and customization, however, for complex graphs, it preserves sprint productivity.

+- talk about using the API
+- talk about how the project could be developed further.